DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-3-mentor-materials.md

 Read together the extract of a teacher talking about how she supports pupils to elaborate on their responses.

 “In my school, one of the strands of our literacy policy is that when pupils are giving verbal responses either to me or when speaking to each other they must use full sentences.
 This is an idea that is embedded within the school and I reinforce during lessons.
 For example, I will make sure that I remind pupils that they need to respond in full sentences and I usually model an example of a full sentence.
 If pupils respond with just one or two words, I ask pupils to rephrase and put their response into a full sentence.
 This means that pupils tend to respond fairly fully to questioning.
-However, there are levels of sophistication with full sentences – quite often pupils will respond in a full sentence but won’t have justified their answer for example.
-So, say I asked the pupils ‘what was the most effective response to the earthquake’, a pupil might answer ‘I think the early warning system was the most effective response’.
-In this instance, I would prompt a pupil by asking him or her ‘why do you say that?’ or ‘can you say a bit more about that to explain your answer?’.
+However, there are levels of sophistication with full sentences – quite often pupils will respond in a full sentence but won't have justified their answer for example.
+So, say I asked the pupils 'what was the most effective response to the earthquake', a pupil might answer 'I think the early warning system was the most effective response'.
+In this instance, I would prompt a pupil by asking him or her 'why do you say that?' or 'can you say a bit more about that to explain your answer?'.
 This helps me to establish whether the reasoning behind the answer is sound.
-It is helpful to remind pupils that the word ‘because’ should feature in their answer because this supports them to provide a justification without a prompt."
+It is helpful to remind pupils that the word 'because' should feature in their answer because this supports them to provide a justification without a prompt."

 1. What strategies does the teacher have to get pupils to elaborate on their responses?
 2. Is this something you are doing?